DataAsh21/HOSPITAL_ANALYSIS_MEGA_PROJECT/README.md

 - A majority (approximately 70.21%) of Mental Health cases categorized as urgent. ⚠️

 ## Dashboard 📊
 A Power BI dashboard has been created to visually represent the findings and insights from this analysis.
-You can find the dashboard in the `power_bi/` directory. 📈
+You can find the dashboard in the [power_bi](https://github.com/DataAsh21/MEGA_PROJECT/blob/1d21ab022a85cf5cc2fc9e69460764833caeb3aa/hospital.pbix) directory. 📈

-## Presentation 🗣️
-A presentation summarizing the analysis and key findings is available in the `presentation/` directory. 🗒️

 ## Usage 🚀
 Feel free to explore the analysis, visuals, and presentation to gain insights into ED visits and mental health trends. 🧐